SK53/indicia-docs/developing/data-model.rst

 The taxa table contains one row per taxon name.
 A single species concept, therefore, may have several rows in the taxa table, with one for the currently accepted name, plus others for synonyms and common names.
-The taxon_meaning_id field contains an ID that is unique for each species concept within the list so can be used to easily locate and translate between the different names available for a taxon.

 Here's an example which grabs the taxon names in a list with common names: